Short-but-steep loop to Sunfish Pond via the Garvey Springs trail and includes Laurel Falls.

 The actual trail is the wide path and shortly there should be a blue trail marker.

-Douglas (BLUE on WHITE) switchbacks steeply (but not as steep as Garvey) down a wide path with many dead trees.
+Douglas (BLUE) switchbacks steeply (but not as steep as Garvey) down a wide path with many dead trees.

-4.0 – Veer RIGHT to continue on Douglas (BLUE on WHITE).
-[Rock Cores (GREEN) goes left and leads to another parking area near the park office]
+4.0 – Veer RIGHT to continue on Douglas (BLUE).
+[Rock Cores (GREEN) goes ahead and leads to another parking area near the park office].

-4.2 – Veer LEFT to continue on Douglas (BLUE on WHITE).
+4.2 – Veer LEFT to continue on Douglas (BLUE).
 [Rock Cores (GREEN) goes right]

 Fun facts: In 1967 Justice William O. Douglas hiked with a thousand others to “Save Sunfish Pond” and protest against expanding the pond for water storage as part of the Tocks Island Dam project.
 Sunfish Pond was designated a National Natural Landmark in 1970.
 [Source: Hiking and history at Sunfish Pond]